github/licensed/docs/configuration.md

 # If not set, defaults to the directory name of `source_path`
 name: 'My application'

+# Path is relative to the location of the configuration file and specifies
+# the root to expand all paths from
+# If not set, defaults to a git repository root
+root: 'relative/path/from/configuration/file/directory'

-# Path is relative to git repository root
+# Path is relative to configuration root
 # If not set, defaults to '.licenses'
 cache_path: 'relative/path/to/cache'

-# Path is relative to git repository root and specifies the working directory when enumerating dependencies
+# Path is relative to configuration root and specifies the working directory when enumerating dependencies
 # Optional for single app configuration, required when specifying multiple apps
 # Defaults to current directory when running `licensed`
 source_path: 'relative/path/to/source'